 Measuring up your dog’s neck is easiest with a soft tape measure, like the ones you would find in a sewing kit.
-For those of us who have neither a sewing kit, nor the skills to use one, the next best thing is a bit of ribbon or string, plus a ruler.
+For those of us who don’t have a sewing kit, or the skills to use one, the next best thing is a bit of ribbon or string, plus a ruler.
 Gently wrap this around your pet’s neck at the point where the collar should sit, and then compare the length to your ruler.
 The usual rule of thumb is to add 2 inches, just over 5cm in today’s language, to get your pet’s collar size.
 For really tiny doggos such as pups or toy breeds, you might only need to add 1 inch, and for large breed dogs 3 inches might be better.
 You can then compare these measurements to a brand’s dog collar size chart to get the best fit for your pet.

 Dog collars often have adjustable sizing, especially those with a more traditional dog collar buckle.
 You should be able to fit two fingers underneath the collar (maybe 1 for toy breeds and 3 for large breeds), which should be loose enough to be comfortable without risking your dog slipping the collar on a walk.